wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 * If you want to see system specs, check out [System Report](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/tree/master/Hardware).
 * Some might also experience [Time sync issues](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/) between Windows and macOS.
 Here is a [Fix](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/timesync-v1.0) credit to [SwampFox82](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/).
 * Many people are experiencing unknown issues to boot into macOS.
 I released a [special simplified edition](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v10.14.0.SE) EFI configuration to at least boot into the OS and see what we can do.
 Read more in the release comment.
+* EFI for other laptop might help as a useful reference.
+Navigate to [Hackintosh Laptop Index](https://github.com/daliansky/Hackintosh) if you need more reference from other laptops.
 ##### Issue Report
 * We welcome people to submit issue and report them!
 This will help all of us to figure out what can be done to the laptop.
 Please file a issue in the **Issues** module.
 * I recognize that there are a lot of Chinese speaking people participating in the discussion which is good!
 But if you can, please also leave an English version of your message when you post your discussion so we can have the world solve problems together.